 I know a lot of people haven’t had the opportunity to getaway yet so I thought I’d share what we found out for ourselves and what we’ve learnt from talking to other people who have been camping too.
 It’s likely that COVID measures are going to be in place for many months to come.

-We have several camping trips planned in the summer of 2020 so I’ve started this post in July and will update it as we roll along.
+This post includes a round-up of our camping trips in the summer of 2020.
+I started writing this post in July and updated it as we rolled along.

-Here’s what I can tell you about our experience of camping during COVID-19 so far.
+Below is what I can tell you about our experience of camping during COVID-19, but first…

 Are all campsites following the same COVID-19 procedures?

 It’s important to say that the examples below are our personal experiences of these campsites.
 You have to expect things to be a bit different wherever you go camping during COVID-19.

 All campsites have to follow the Government’s guidelines on increased cleaning and social distancing.
 However, they will not all have the same procedures in place as every campsite is different.